Trump suggests Korean truce village for Kim summit - Journal du Cameroun

 – High tensions to talks –

-Last year, Pyongyang carried out its sixth nuclear test, by far its most powerful to date, and test-launched missiles theoretically capable of reaching the US mainland.
+The planned Trump-Kim summit is a significant shift from last year, when Pyongyang carried out its sixth nuclear test, by far its most powerful to date, and test-launched missiles theoretically capable of reaching the US mainland.

 Its actions sent tensions soaring as Kim and Trump traded personal insults and threats of war.